-Figure 1.
+Figure 2.
 The figure shows a schematic illustration of the working principle of QSense QCM-D, a multi-harmonic QCM-D, which via so-called pinging provides time resolved information on f and D at multiple harmonics.
 Via a rapid, periodic excitation of the driving power (upper left), the oscillation frequency, f, and the decay time, which is inversely proportional to D, can be captured and thereby, time-resolved information of changes in Δf and ΔD can be plotted as molecules interact with the sensor surface.
 In the schematic adsorption scenario and plot, section (I) shows a bare surface and stable baselines of multiple Δf:s and ΔD:s.
 Period (II) shows how molecules bind to the surface, and as a result, the frequencies decrease and the dissipations increase, indicating mass uptake and increasing energy loss.
-Period (III) shows how the surface uptake has been completed and the frequency and dissipation responses have stabilized.
-The collectyed QCM-D data can be used for viscoelastic modelling and quantification of mass, thickness and viscoelastic properties of the adsorbed layer.
+Period (III) shows how the surface uptake has been completed, and the frequency and dissipation responses have stabilized.
+The collected QCM-D data can be used for viscoelastic modelling and quantification of mass, thickness and viscoelastic properties of the adsorbed layer.

 The benefit of measuring the dissipation in addition to just the frequency, is that you get information on whether the layer at the sensor surface is rigid or not, and if the Sauerbrey equation can be used for the quantification of mass.
 Also, if f and D are collected at multiple harmonics, it is possible to apply viscoelastic modelling on the data.

+QCM-D technology simultaneously measures two parameters in parallel, the resonance frequency, f, and the dissipation, D, offering a richer dataset for analyzing surface interactions.
 QCM-D:s currently in the market measure the dissipation either via the bandwidth, or via measuring the oscillation decay time after the driving power has been switched off, so-called pinging.
 QSense QCM-D is based on the pinging approach.

 Download the overview to learn more about QCM-D technology and how it works.